spring-guides/gs-serving-web-content/README.md

 Summary
 -------

 Congratulations!
-You have just developed a simple web page that detects the type of device being used by the client.
+You have just developed a web page using Spring.

 [u-war]: /understanding/war